Moisés (footballer, born 1995): Corinthians and loans

 On 14 May 2015, it was announced that Moisés signed an 18-month contract with Corinthians, being immediately loaned to Série B side Bragantino until the end of the year.
 He scored his first goal as a senior on 30 October of that year, netting the game's only in an away success over Atlético Goianiense.

 Returning to his parent club ahead of the 2016 season, Moisés moved to Bahia on 19 February 2016, also in a temporary deal.
 A regular starter, he contributed with 25 league appearances and one goal as his side achieved top level promotion.

 Moisés made his debut for Corinthians on 4 February 2017, starting in a 1–0 Campeonato Paulista away win against São Bento.

 CSKA Moscow

 On 4 August 2022, Moisés joined Russian Premier League club PFC CSKA Moscow on loan.
 On 17 June 2023, CSKA exercised their purchase option and made the transfer permanent, signing a three-year contract with Moisés with an option to extend for an additional year.
+On 10 October 2025, his contract was extended to June 2029.